lundqvistr/manual_medfak_research_data/manual.md

 Good example:

+#### Do not include explanations of codes in the variable name

+Bad example: diabetes_1_yes_0_no
+An even worse example: Type of primary event: 1= IS; 2=ICH; 3=SE; 4: Bleeding BARC 3a,b,c or 5; 5: All cause of death

+Good example: diabetes

+Another good example: type_primary_event

+Explanations of codes are of course essential, but set these up in some other way.
+Any decent statistical software has support for such explanations.
+If you work with spreadsheets, you could at least use comments.
+You should also set up and maintain a [codebook](create-and-maintain-a-codebook).

 #### Separate parts in names with underscore ("_")
 - Do not use spaces, dots (".") or upper case letters to separate parts